 What are the benefits of spaying my puppy?

-How will her behavior and nutritional needs change if my dog is spayed?
+How will her behaviour and nutritional needs change when spayed?

-As with the neutering of male dogs, spaying your female puppy will change her behavior due to the changes in her hormones and metabolism.
-She will no longer come into heat and the behavior associated with that—such as restlessness or calling—should also disappear.
+As with the neutering of male dogs, spaying your female puppy will change her behaviour due to the changes in her hormones and metabolism.
+She will no longer come into heat and the behaviour associated with that – such as restlessness or calling – should also disappear.
 Her dietary requirements will also change.